Skip to main content

 SpaceOAR Hydrogel evidence summary

-Creating more space between the prostate and rectum can result in a significant reduction in rectal radiation.¹ This reduction in rectal radiation can help reduce late rectal toxicity, which can improve quality of life.²
+Creating more space between the prostate and rectum can result in a significant reduction in rectal radiation.¹ The reduction in rectal radiation can help reduce late rectal toxicity, which may help maintain quality of life.²

 73%